 Beginning in July 2018, our “Swim-with-Whales” Impact Study invites a small number of vessel passengers to enter the water with humpback whales.
 In Hervey Bay, Queensland the government has recently authorized commercial tour operators to allow passengers in the water alongside humpback whales and Pacific Whale Foundation wants to conduct scientific research to see how…Read More »

 We all contribute to the plastic waste problem, so we should all contribute to the solution.
-While recycling is a good thing to do, to truly tackle this problem we must reduce the amount of plastic we are creating in the first place.
-In this blog…Read More »
+While recycling is a good thing to do, to truly tackle this problem we must reduce the amount of plastic we are…Read More »

 Our Research Team has begun surveying the deeper waters southwest of Maui as part of our new false killer whale study.
 The first day of research took us ~30 nautical miles off the coast of Maui in waters >2,500 feet.
 Although we didn’t see any false killer whales, we did have two encounters with short-finned…Read More »